-Until the summer of 2015, Extreme Networks, a leader in software-defined networking solutions, used a website localization system that was seen by many as being ineffective.
+Until the summer of 2015, Extreme Networks, a leader in software-driven networking solutions, used a website localization system that was seen by many as being ineffective.
 The 33 most popular pages were translated, and the entire website was published in four different languages.

 The drawback to this system was that the user had no way of knowing if the next link they clicked on would bring them to a page in their native language or a page in English.
 These sites also didn’t have dedicated people who could maintain these massive sites.
 Because of this, information was often outdated, or it didn’t apply to a particular region.
 For example, I went to our German web page at one point to see a large banner promoting a US-only K-12 funding program.